Johan Jokinen

-Johan Daniel Valentiner Jokinen (born 20 June 1990 in Copenhagen) is a Danish racing driver, who last raced in the 2012 Eurocup Formula Renault 2.0 season for Manor MP Motorsport.
+Johan Daniel Valentiner Jokinen (born 20 June 1990 in Copenhagen) is a Danish former racing driver, who last raced in the 2012 Eurocup Formula Renault 2.0 season for Manor MP Motorsport.

 Career

 Formula Ford

-Jokinen began his formula racing career in local Formula Ford championships where he raced a 10-year-old Van Diemen.
-He won the Formula Ford Junior Cup Denmark and finished as runner-up in Formula Ford Denmark taking 5 victories which was more than anyone else that year.
+Jokinen began his formula racing career in local Formula Ford championships where he raced a ten-year-old Van Diemen.
+He won the Formula Ford Junior Cup Denmark and finished as runner-up in Formula Ford Denmark taking five victories which was more than anyone else that year.
 He was at the end of the season presented the Tom Kristensen Trophy as the best rookie and was also awarded Talent of The Year 2007 by the Dansk Automobil Sports Union, Denmark's motorsport organisation.

-His achievement of winning the Formula Ford Junior Cup granted him a free drive at the unofficial World Championships for Formula Ford at the Formula Ford Festival at Brands Hatch later the same year.
+Jokinen's achievement of winning the Formula Ford Junior Cup granted him a free drive at the unofficial World Championships for Formula Ford at the Formula Ford Festival at Brands Hatch later the same year.
 After struggling in the qualification-races, which included a big shunt, he went through to the finals where he had to start 24th but as the race was interrupted by numerous accidents and safety car he could only manage 17th.

 Formula Renault

-In 2007 he participated in six races of the Formula Renault 2.0 Northern European Cup with KEO Racing.
+In 2007, Jokinen participated in six races of the Formula Renault 2.0 Northern European Cup with KEO Racing.
 He finished in 41st place in the standings with thirteen points.

 The following season, Jokinen competed in both the Formula Renault 2.0 Northern European Cup and Eurocup Formula Renault 2.0 championships with Motopark Academy & iQuick respectively.
 He finished fourth in the NEC standings, taking fifteen points-scoring positions in sixteen races, including a win in the eighth race of the season at Oschersleben.
 In the Eurocup, he took part in the final four races without scoring points.
 Even though he didn't manage to score any points he didn't finish off the season unnoticed as he during testing prior to the qualifying at both race-weekends were consistently within the top five drivers.

-He decided to stay with iQuick for the winter testing and the 2009 season as they merged with the famous Formula Renault 3.5 team Draco Racing to become Draco Junior Team.
+Jokinen decided to stay with iQuick for the winter testing and the 2009 season as they merged with the famous Formula Renault 3.5 team Draco Racing to become Draco Junior Team.
 Jokinen was appointed the team's first-driver and named as Draco Young Driver Project.

 But as the team underperformed and met economical misfortune Jokinen left the team already after the second round at Spa-Francorchamps.